 Orpine, Orpine 'Purple Emperor'

 Sedum telephium 'Purple Emperor', Sedum purdyi 'Purple Emperor', Sedum telephium 'Washfield Purple', Sedum 'Purple Emperor', Sedum 'Washfield Purple'

-Hylotelephium telephium 'Purple Emperor', formerly know as Sedum telephium 'Purple Emperor', is a succulent perennial that typically grows in upright to slightly spreading clumps up to 15 inches (37.5 cm) tall.
-Masses of tiny, star-like, dusky pinkish-purple flowers bloom appear in large flattened heads, up to 6 inches (15 cm) across, atop stems clad with fleshy, dark purple leaves.
-It blooms from mid summer to early fall.
+Hylotelephium telephium 'Purple Emperor', formerly known as Sedum telephium 'Purple Emperor', is a succulent perennial that typically grows in upright to slightly spreading, up to 15 inches (37.5 cm) tall clumps.
+Masses of tiny, star-like, dusky pinkish-purple flowers appear in large flattened heads, up to 6 inches (15 cm) across, atop stems clad with fleshy, dark purple leaves.
+It blooms from mid-summer to early fall.

 USDA hardiness zones 4a to 9b: from −30 °F (−34.4 °C) to 30 °F (−1.1 °C).

 These popular garden plants are easy to grow.
 Hylotelephiums are ideal for that part of your garden that gets too much sun or too little water to grow anything else.
 They also grow well in containers.